jentery/mdia200/notes.md

 **Technique for Week 2**

 Design document: draft a simple design document to describe *Secrets Agent* and then use it to explain Kittaka's approach to interpersonal communication in the game.
+If you're interested in examples of game design documents (GDD), then check out [Condor's GDD for *Diablo*](ttps://www.graybeardgames.com/download/diablo_pitch.pdf) in 1994.

 **Approaches addressed in Week 2**